nus-cs2030s/2021-s2/docs/02-type.md

 ```
 |  incompatible types: possible lossy conversion from double to int
 ```

 but Line 3 is OK.

-This example shows how subtyping applies to type checking.
-Java allows a variable of type $T$ to hold a value from a variable of type $S$ only if $S <: T$.
+This example shows how subtyping applies to type checking.  _Java allows a variable of type $T$ to hold a value from a variable of type $S$ only if $S <: T$_.
 This step is called _widening type conversion_.
+Such conversion can happen during assignment or parameter passing.

 # Additional Readings